-Free & Bioavailable Testosterone Calculator is a tool that provides you an estimation of free testosterone as well as bioavailable testosterone concentration.
-When you observe one of the problems with low libido, erections, fertility or irregular menstruations, it indicates that you might have inappropriate testosterone levels and you should definitely check them.
-This Calculator helps you to see an approximate testosterone fractions levels in your blood.
-In the article below, you will find out: what is testosterone, when a low testosterone is observed, what are proper free testosterone levels, how to do a testosterone test and how to increase testosterone level.
+The bioavailable & free testosterone calculator is a tool that provides you with an estimation of free testosterone as well as bioavailable testosterone concentration.
+When you observe one of the problems with low libido, erections, fertility, or irregular menstruation, it indicates that you might have inappropriate testosterone levels, and you should definitely check them.

 What is testosterone?